 Because similar Amendment 4-type initiatives continue to surface in other states and localities, NAIOP will remain strongly opposed to these anti-growth initiatives, which will essentially halt economic development and job creation, and would have removed growth management decisions from local officials and other officials trained to make informed assessments and decisions.

-Senior Director for State and Local Affairs
+Associate Vice President for State and Local Affairs

 703-904-7100, ext.
 116